-'We were seconds away from saving him'
+'Hero' dies in Brazil tower block inferno

 As the building filled with smoke and flames, he could not get down again.
 A firefighter spotted him clinging to a lightning rod high up on the building's wall.

-Sgt Diego Pereira Santos, who was evacuating people from the neighbouring building, said he was able to speak to Ricardo from a 15th-floor window .
+Sgt Diego Pereira Santos, who was evacuating people from the neighbouring building, said he was able to speak to Mr Pinheiro from a 15th-floor window.

 "I begged him not to jump because the spot where he was was stable," the firefighter told Folha.

-Sgt Santos and his colleagues smashed a whole in the wall of the neighbouring building through which they were able to throw a rope and harness to Ricardo.
+Sgt Santos and his colleagues smashed a hole in the wall of the neighbouring building through which they were able to throw a rope and harness to Ricardo.

 "He was shouting 'Get me out of here, please'," Sgt Santos said.

-According to the sergeant, Ricardo had started getting into the harness when the building collapsed, the weight of the collapsing structure snapping the rope.
+According to the sergeant, Mr Pinheiro had started getting into the harness when the building collapsed, the weight of the collapsing structure snapping the rope.

 "It would have taken 30 to 40 seconds to complete the process," Sgt Santos said of the failed rescue.

-Firefighters found the harness they threw to Ricardo in the rubble but so far have found no trace of him.
+Firefighters found the harness they threw to Mr Pinheiro in the rubble but so far have found no trace of him.

 They are also searching for 44 people who regularly stayed in the building but it is not clear if they were inside at the time of the fire.

 Almost 250 residents have been moved to shelters.
-Many described Ricardo as "a gentle man" who loved to skate in his free time.
+Many described Mr Pinheiro as "a gentle man" who loved to skate in his free time.

 The cause of the blaze is still being investigated.